codysperoff/artist-to-lyrics-api/README.md

 ## Functionality
 The app's functionality includes:

-* Analysis of the 100 most relevant articles returned by *The Guardian* on any given search term.
-* Listing the top 6 external domains cited by *The Guardian* on any given search query with links to those sites.
-* A histogram plot of the relative popularity of those top 6 sites.
-* Listing the top 6 bylines associated with any given search query with Google search links associated to those bylines.
-* Detailing the total number of anchor links within the articles returned by *The Guardian*'s Open Platform API.
-* Detailing the total number of unique domains associated with those links.
+* Listing of a random assortment of 10 songs and/or performances by a musical artist, including a name of the song, album, a link to the musixmatch.com for the full lyrics, as well as a preview of the lyrics.
+* The ability for consecutive searches of different artists.
-* Suppressing internal links to *The Guardian* and key social media sites from the overall results.
+* Suppressing internal links to MusixMatch and key social media sites from the overall results.

 ## Technical